microsoft/cardboard-circuits/README.md

 TODO

-#### Short protection with fuses
+#### What can go wrong?

-It is likely that the kids will create shorted circuits which can damage dramatically the batteries.
+It is likely that the kids will create shorted circuits.
+A shorted battery may be damage, heat up or even explode.

-To protect your power module,
-add a reversible fuse to the circuit.
-The fuse will heat up when too much current is flowing and will eventually "pop".
-Once it cools down, it will work again.
-Since the fuse gets hot, you'll need to build a heat barrier with Aluminium foil.

-TODO
+For those reasons, it is very important to add a _reversible fuse_ or use a power supply for short protection.

 ### Switch